notsoluckyhannah/FMTOMOscripts/README.md

 FUTURE WORK:
-Prompt for user input on Moho depth and source file name output.
+Prompt for user input on Moho depth and input/output filenames.
 Create pick folder for picks.